jimmaluschke/getting_and_cleaning_data_course_project/README.md

 1. Loading and cleaning of the labels of the carried out activities
 2. Loading and cleaning of the labels of the features
 3. Loading the test and training data and concatenating it with the activity code and the activity
-4. Merging the test and training data and concatenating with the subject; creating a file ``tidy_data.txt``
+4. Merging the test and training data and concatenating them with the subject; Creating a file ``tidy_data.txt``
 5. Creating a second data set with the average of each variable for each activity and each subject and saving this as ``tidy_data2.txt``

 Step 1: The activity labels are lowercased and underscores are removed.

 Step 2: Based on the raw features labels features.txt the columns containing the relevant data (mean and std) are determined.
-Afterwards, the labels are lowercased and brackets are removed to improve readability
+Afterwards, the labels are lowercased and brackets are removed to improve readability.

 Step 3: Based on step 2, the relevant columns are extracted from the test and training data (mean and std).
 Afterwards, a data frame is created containing the activity ID (1-5) and the activity, e.g. standing for all 10,299 rows.